 2. Powering Passive Speakers With An AV Receiver

 A quick and easy way to connect passive speakers to your AV receiver is to use the zone 2 ports on the receiver.
-Here is an illustration:
+Here is an illustration of zone 2 ports:

 3. Powering Passive Speakers Using An Active Subwoofer